-However, because NFTs are purchased using cryptocurrency, most consumers must first purchase tokens on a centralized exchange (and then transfer them to a virtual wallet).
+Yet since NFTs must be bought using cryptocurrency, the majority of consumers must first buy tokens on a centralized market (and then transfer them to a virtual wallet).

-With millions of dollars on the line and customers already using crypto trading platforms as a stepping stone, centralized cryptocurrency exchanges have a great chance to enter the NFT industry.
+Because there are millions of dollars on the line and because consumers are already using them as a stepping stone, centralized cryptocurrency exchanges stand a good chance of entering the NFT industry.

-Binance was the first high-profile exchange to reveal its plans, launching its NFT branch in June 2021.
-Fast forward to today, and two of Binance’s biggest competitors, FTX and Coinbase, have announced plans to launch their own NFT exchanges.
+The first well-known exchange to openly reveal its ambitions was Binance, which will open an NFT branch in June 2021.
+Today, FTX and Coinbase, two of Binance’s key competitors, announced plans to launch their own NFT exchanges.

 9. VC Money Flows into NFTs